Esquire Eldred Mod

 Wiring diagram for the popular Eldred Esquire mod (also known as the "cocked wah" effect).
 This setup makes the most of a single pickup guitar using typical Telecaster components (3 way switch, volume, tone etc...).
-The video demonstrates how to assemble this setup yourself.
-You need the typical Telecaster components with the addition of a second capacitor (0.0047uF).
+The video demonstrates how to assemble this setup yourself and the detailed photo guide below takes you through the process step by step.

 Esquire Eldred Mod Switch Controls: